Are you a Char-Em ISD teacher? REGISTER HERE.

 THE ART OF NATURE

-Spend the day exploring a variety of impactful methods for fostering inspired and interdisciplinary learning in the studio and classroom.
+In collaboration with Charlevoix-Emmet ISD, Crooked Tree Arts Center - Petoskey is proud to host a professional development day for art and science teachers to explore a variety of impactful methods for fostering inspired and interdisciplinary learning in the studio and classroom.

 Art and Science unite in this interactive and informative workshop.
 Participants will learn more about the local possibilities of blending science, nature, and art for their classrooms.
-We will begin our day with a Keynote presentation by 2 representatives from the Little Traverse Conservancy and 1 local art teacher.
-Then we will dive into a hands-on challenge, take a field trip to a local nature preserve, and finish the day with 2 break out sessions.
+We will begin our day with a Keynote presentation and then dive into a hands-on challenge, and finish the day with 2 break out sessions.

 When: Monday, April 14, 2025 (8:30 a.m. - 3:30 p.m.)